 Montreal Wine Show: La Grande Dégustation

 If you've only got time for one wine event all year, THIS is the one to go to.
 Over 1,200 wines, beers and spirits available to sample on the premises.
 And you can buy imports too, sometimes as little as one bottle for a great deal.
 A prime place to stock up on on hard-to-find wines that will dazzle Christmas dinner guests.
-Admission $15, three-day passport $30.
+Admission $15, less if purchased online.
 Tastings cost extra.
 At the Palais des congrès (map).

 Salon du livre